 This tree does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It may require supplemental watering during periods of drought or extended heat.
+This plant does not require much in the way of fertilizing once established.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.